dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 For some cases, we need to validate some tokens with file context.

 For example, we want each topic has one title (i.e. h1 written by markdown syntax, e.g. `# <title>`).
-But you cannot count them in @Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator, it is shared by all files, and it will be never hit when there is no heading.
+But you cannot count them in @Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator, it is shared by all files, and it will never be hit when there is no heading.

-For this propose, we need to create validator like following:
+For this purpose, we need to create validator like following:

 ```csharp
 MarkdownTokenValidatorFactory.FromLambda<MarkdownHeadingBlockToken>(